Quality Education in the Benedictine Tradition

 Center for Political and Economic Thought Phone: 724-805-2537 FAX: 724-537-4599

-The Center for Political and Economic Thought at Saint Vincent College is proud to announce the second annual Douglas B. Rogers Essay Competition.
+The Center for Political and Economic Thought at Saint Vincent College is proud to announce the winners of the Second Annual Douglas B. Rogers Essay Competition!

 Honoring the memory of Doug Rogers, a young scholar of great promise who died tragically in 2011, the competition is meant to encourage undergraduate students to join the Center in discussing themes of Western Civilization such as individual freedom, limited constitutional government, free market economics, and the philosophical and moral foundations of America and the West.